PSriSaiYagnik/PSriSaiYagnik/README.md

 ## ✨ About Me

-name: Perisetla Sri Sai Yagnik
-role: AI Engineer Intern @ Workfall
-duration: Feb 2026 - Present
-location: Bengaluru, India
-interests:
-  - AI Engineering
-  - LLM Applications
-  - Multi-Agent Systems
-  - Data Science
-mission: Build scalable, reliable, user-centric AI solutions.

 - 💼 Currently working as **AI Engineer Intern at Workfall**
 - 🤖 Building practical AI apps with **FastAPI, Streamlit, LangChain, LangGraph**
 - 📊 Strong passion for **Data Science** and ML-driven decision systems
 - ⚙️ Focused on production-ready architectures and real-world impact

 ---